tdulcet/AutoPrimeNet/README.md

                         listed on mersenne.ca)
   -m, --mlucas          Get assignments for Mlucas.
   -g, --gpuowl          Get assignments for GpuOwl.
   --prpll               Get assignments for PRPLL.
+This is experimental and
+                        for testing only.
+PRPLL is not PrimeNet server compatible and thus is not yet fully supported.
   --cudalucas           Get assignments for CUDALucas.
   --mfaktc              Get assignments for mfaktc.
   --mfakto              Get assignments for mfakto.